Rosco Manufacturing - 26,750 Rounds of Full Auto - Barrel Autopsy

 Frequently Asked Questions

-What caused the accuracy issues in the Rosco barrel after 26,750 full-auto rounds?
+What was the primary cause of accuracy loss in the Rosco Manufacturing barrel after 26,750 full-auto rounds?

-What was the condition of the throat and headspace on the Rosco barrel?
+What was the condition of the throat and headspace on the Rosco Manufacturing barrel after extensive full-auto use?

-Surprisingly, the throat erosion was only at level 4 out of 11, indicating good durability.
-Headspace also remained well within safe limits, not even closing on a 'no-go' gauge.
+Remarkably, the throat erosion was measured at level 4 (out of 11), and the headspace was well within safe specifications, not even closing on a 'no-go' gauge, indicating good longevity in these areas.

 Related News